fyiernzy/FOP_Valley/README.md

-    String name;            // Name of the monster. int healthPoints;       // Current health points of the monster. int manaPoints;         // Current mana points of the monster. int defense;           // Defense attribute for mitigating damage. int attack;            // Attack attribute for dealing damage.
+    String name;            // Name of the monster. int healthPoints;       // Current health points of the monster. int manaPoints;         // Current mana points of the monster. int physicalAttack;            // Attack attribute for dealing damage. int magicalAttack;            // Attack attribute for dealing damage. int physicalDefense;           // Defense attribute for mitigating damage. int magicalDefense;           // Defense attribute for mitigating damage.
     List<Ability> abilityList; // List of abilities that the monster can use.
-    List<Droppable> dropList;  // List of items that can be dropped when the monster is defeated.
 }
 ```

+#### 2.3.1 Requirement

-Your task is to design **at least seven unique monsters** that are scattered throughout the map.
-Some of these monsters may appear in groups in certain areas, and players can encounter them multiple times in those areas to obtain materials from them.
+1. Design **at least 5 unique monsters** that are scattered throughout the *Tower of Monster*.
+2. Utilize inheritance to avoid redundant code.

-### 2.4 - Design abilities (5 marks)
+### 2.4 - Design abilities (6 marks)

-Similar to DotA 2, Genshin Impact and any other games, the heroes usually have their own abilities.
+The heroes usually have their own abilities.
 The abilities could have special effect, including `Silence`, that is, making the opponent unable to cast a skill on your character; Perhaps `Damage`, that is, merely cause damage to the opponent.

 Create at least 3 abilities for each archetypes.
 These abilities will only become accessible once the character reaches a specific level.
 To illustrate, let's introduce a character named the "Barbarian."
 The first abilities, dubbed "Roaring," will unlock and become usable once the character reaches level 5.